statsig-io/docs/docs/product-analytics/user-journeys.md

 # User Journeys

-The User Journeys charts show you the many paths users are taking through your product so you can better understand the end-user experience.
+The User Journeys chart shows you the many paths users are taking through your product so you can better understand the end-user experience.

 ![image](https://github.com/user-attachments/assets/75660cfc-c0cd-4114-8f99-34c0df67728e)